The Power of Ping, and how to ping all computer names

-If there is one thing I’ve learned throughout my IT career.
-It is that Ping is single handly the greatest support tool you might have in your arsenal.
+If there is one thing I’ve learned throughout my IT career, you might come across a point that you want to ping all computer names.
+Ping is single handly the greatest support tool you might have in your arsenal.
 While it is so simple, yet it so powerful.

 Basically to sum up Ping is that it is verifying a connection or a reply from another device, or that they are “talking” is a word thrown around quite a bit in the IT world.

 While there are literally thousands of different ping tools out there let’s focus on a few that I usually use on a daily basis.